airbytehq/airbyte/docs/deploying-airbyte/integrations/authentication.md

 ## Setting a Password via Secrets

 You can also control the default password by supplying your own values as a Kubernetes secret.
-The following show the Secret name and fields that should be added to a file called `secret.yaml`:
+Start by creating a file called `secret.yaml` and add the following Kubernetes Secret into that file:

 ```yaml
 apiVersion: v1